Biomedical-Simulation-Lab/geometry_tools/README.md

 `vmtkscripts` works for now. `common` contains some useful odds and ends.
 `tubeclipper` contains an experimental script for clipping a mesh "locally" while maintaining continuity elsewhere.

+* NEW (may 31 2021)

+Merged my "meshing_tools" repo into this one.
+The Surfer class was becoming more geometry-analysis oriented instead of just a basis for mesher.
+This may introduce some complexity with imports and dependancies, but it should be nice to have everything in one place.
+Note, you'll probably have to update some script imports (previously `from meshing_tools import x` to `from geometry_tools import x`).